Mat1RX/awg-toggle/README.md

 ```

 ---
+## Settings

+The application uses the WG_CONFIG_DIR environment variable to locate your AmneziaWG configuration files.
+If not provided, it defaults to /etc/amnezia/amneziawg.

+---
 ## Security Configuration

 Managing network interfaces requires root privileges.
 To allow members of the **wheel** group to run this plugin without a password prompt, choose **one** of the following methods: